-The cold wind whipped my long blonde hair away from my face, shivering, I pulled my denim jacket closer to my body.
+The cold wind whipped my long blonde hair away from my face.
+Shivering, I pulled my denim jacket closer to my body.
 Waves lapped up against the side of small fishing boat as I gazed out into the dark water.
 Eeriness enveloped me.
-I didn't know how to swim…so why was I out in the middle of the ocean,a boy of course.
+I didn't know how to swim…so why was I out in the middle of the ocean?
+A boy, of course.

-I turned away from the water, to my rowdy 'friends'.
-Gavin was doing an elaborate dance, moving is arms around like an orangutan.
+I turned away from the water to my rowdy 'friends'.
+Gavin was doing an elaborate dance, moving his arms around like an orangutan.
 I smiled at my crush's ridiculous moves and sat down next to Brian, Gavin's best friend.
 Rebecca, a girl from school I barely knew, sat down on Brian's lap and took another swig from her beer bottle.
 Instead of going to Senior Prom like normal teenagers, we ditched it to drink on Gavin's father's boat.
 Well Gavin ditched it, and me being his date.
 I ditched prom, too.

 "Sorry about missing prom."
 He chuckled leaning into me.